-Received: July 2023 Revised: October 2023 Accepted: October 2023
+Received: July 2023 Revised: October 2023 Accepted: October 2023 DOI: 10.22068/iimse.3322

-DOI: 10.22068/ijmse.3322

 Abstract: In the present investigation, an attempt was made to evaluate the dissolution behavior of Ti in molten KCl-LiCl.
-The X-ray diffraction (XRD) pattern of a heated Ti plate at $800^{\circ}C$ for 4 h without carbon black in molten salt revealed that $TiCl_3$ formation was feasible.
-For more assurance, the Ti plate was heated at $950^{\circ}C$ for 4 h in the presence of carbon black to identify synthesized TiC.
+The X-ray diffraction (XRD) pattern of a heated Ti plate at $800^{\circ}$ C for 4 h without carbon black in molten salt revealed that TiCl3 formation was feasible.
+For more assurance, the Ti plate was heated at $950^{\circ}$ C for 4 h in the presence of carbon black to identify synthesized TiC.
 Transmission electron microscope (TEM) and scanning electron microscope (SEM) images from precursors and the final product showed that nano-crystalline TiC formation from coarse Ti particles was almost impossible without Ti dissolution.
-Thermodynamics calculations using TiC formation from coarse TiC formation mechanism can be discussed in two possible ways: a reaction between Ti ion and carbon black for synthesizing TiC (direct) and a reaction between $TiCl_4$ and carbon black led to indirect TiC synthesis.
-Elemental mapping using energy dispersive X-ray spectroscope (TiC) indicated that up to TiC0, chlorine existed in the map.
+Thermodynamics calculations using Factsage software proved that it was possible to form various TiClx compounds.
+The TiC formation mechanism can be discussed in two possible ways: a reaction between Ti ion and carbon black for synthesizing TiC (direct) and a reaction between TiCl4 and carbon black led to indirect TiC synthesis.
+Elemental mapping using energy dispersive X-ray spectroscope (EDS) indicated that up to $815^{\circ}$ C, chlorine existed in the map.